vinh123456789/EzHomeLab/docs/exiftool.md

 exiftool -s -EXIF:all yourfile
 ```

-Return tags in group which have tag name start with certain text:
+Return tags in a group which have tag names starting with certain text:
 ```sh
 exiftool -s -EXIF:OffsetTime* yourfile
 ```